 How often should I water my Chinese Money Plant?

-There’s no fixed schedule—it depends on your environment.
-Use the finger test: water only when the top 2 inches of soil are completely dry.
-This typically means weekly in summer and every 2-3 weeks in winter, but always check the soil first.
+There’s no fixed schedule — it depends on your environment.
+Use the finger test and water only when the top 2 inches of soil are completely dry.
+That usually works out to about weekly in summer and every 2–3 weeks in winter, but always check the soil first.

 Why are my Pilea leaves curling?

-Curling inward usually indicates overwatering or poor drainage—check the roots for rot.
-Curling outward (cupping) often means temperature stress or too much direct light.
-Adjust your care routine based on which type of curl you’re seeing.
+Curling inward usually points to overwatering or poor drainage, so check the roots for rot.
+Curling outward (cupping) tends to mean temperature stress or too much direct light.
+Let the direction of the curl guide your adjustment.

 What are the white spots on my Pilea leaves?

-Those white crystalline spots are mineral deposits—completely normal and harmless!
-They’re released through the leaf pores when water evaporates.
-Using filtered water can reduce them, or you can simply wipe the leaves with a damp cloth.
+They’re mineral deposits — completely normal and harmless — released through the leaf pores as water evaporates.
+Filtered water reduces them, or you can simply wipe the leaves with a damp cloth.

 Why isn’t my Chinese Money Plant producing babies?

-Your plant might not be mature enough yet—Pileas typically need to be a few years old before producing pups.
-Make sure it’s getting bright indirect light and proper care.
-With patience and good conditions, babies will eventually appear at the base.
+It may not be mature enough yet; Pileas usually need to be a couple of years old before producing pups.
+Give it bright, indirect light and consistent care, and with patience the babies will appear at the base.

-No!
-Chinese Money Plant (Pilea peperomioides) is non-toxic to both cats and dogs according to the ASPCA.
-It’s one of the safest houseplants for pet owners.
+No — according to the ASPCA, Pilea peperomioides is non-toxic to both cats and dogs, making it one of the safest houseplants for pet owners.

 Can I propagate Pilea from a single leaf?